IPbianco/takeaway-challenge/README.md

 # Takeaway Challenge

-The Takeaway Challenge is the second weekend challenge at Makers Academy.
 The request was to write a software to simulate a takeaway that could receive orders from a customer.
 The instructions can be found in the "Instructions.md" file.

 This is my proposed solution using Ruby.